What time is the Austrian Grand Prix? Start time, TV coverage and race guide - TheNewsTrace

-Racing followers rejoice, the 2020 System 1 season will lastly shift into gear this weekend with the first of an Austrian Grand Prix double-header.
+Racing followers rejoice, the 2020 Formulation 1 season will lastly shift into gear this weekend with the first of an Austrian Grand Prix double-header.

-Because of the shortened F1 2020 race calendar, two Grands Prix might be held at the Purple Bull Ring on back-to-back weekends.
+Resulting from the shortened F1 2020 race calendar, two Grands Prix shall be held at the Crimson Bull Ring on back-to-back weekends.

-Drivers might be determined to get again onto the monitor and into the thick of the motion after a chronic low season, none extra so than reigning champion Lewis Hamilton.
+Drivers shall be determined to get again onto the observe and into the thick of the motion after a chronic low season, none extra so than reigning champion Lewis Hamilton.

-The Mercedes star is gunning for his seventh F1 World Championship title this 12 months, a crown that will see him stage Michael Schumacher’s legendary complete.
+The Mercedes star is gunning for his seventh F1 World Championship title this yr, a crown that will see him degree Michael Schumacher’s legendary whole.

-Sparks will inevitably fly at the Austrian Grand Prix this weekend, and RadioTimes.com has you coated with all the things that you must learn about the weekend together with race begin time, TV coverage particulars and the weekend schedule.
+Sparks will inevitably fly at the Austrian Grand Prix this weekend, and RadioTimes.com has you coated with every thing it is advisable to learn about the weekend together with race begin time, TV coverage particulars and the weekend schedule.

 When is the Austrian Grand Prix?

-The Austrian Grand Prix takes place on Sunday fifth July 2020 and might be the first race of the 2020 System 1 season.
+The Austrian Grand Prix takes place on Sunday fifth July 2020 and shall be the first race of the 2020 Formulation 1 season.

-Remarkably, it can go forward on the date it was initially supposed previous to lockdown.
+Remarkably, it is going to go forward on the date it was initially meant previous to lockdown.

 What time does it begin?